Travelodge Interview Questions

 1. Can you tell us about your resume?

-• Have a second read of the job description and find the experience they are looking for and then state your related work experience.
+• Reread the job description, find the experience they are looking for, and state your related work experience.

 2. Can you tell us why you want to work at Travelodge?

-• State you love the service and the product you get when staying there.
+• State that you love the service and the product you get when staying there.

 • Say you feel the company has a great reputation (follow up with a specific example you found on a customer review site).

-• State you want to work in the hospitality/hotel industry and you feel working at Travelodge is a great place to grow and learn in your career.
+• State you want to work in the hospitality/hotel industry and working at Travelodge is a great place to grow and learn in your career.

 4. What is your greatest strength?